Visa or ESTA: Apply for the Right Document

 - Personnel of airlines or sea transport companies

-- Students, for studies at acknowledged institutions in the US
+- Students, to study at acknowledged institutions in the US

 - Employees coming to the US for highly specialized work